-Initial data publication:
+Provisional data publication:

 NO2: The provisional NO₂ data is verified through gold pod co-location or initial reference site co-location.
-For sites where neither of these scaling factors are available, data shown has been adjusted using the network-based calibration method if the associated R2 parameter is sufficiently high.
+For sites where neither of these scaling factors are available, data shown has been adjusted using the network-based calibration method if the associated goodness-of-fit parameter is sufficiently high.

-For data scaled using the ‘gold pod co-location’ methods, initial estimates of NO₂ uncertainty at the EU limit value range between ± 10-20% for most pods.
+For NO2 data scaled using the ‘gold pod co-location’ methods, initial estimates of uncertainty at the EU limit value range between ± 10-20% for most pods.
 A minority of pods have estimated uncertainties of up to ± 40%.
 Uncertainty is generally lower at higher pollutant concentrations.
 The project team will be reviewing and updating these uncertainty estimates over the course of the project.
 The range of uncertainties may be attenuated as the project undergoes additional QA/QC.

 The Breathe London data platform provides the data and visualisations for the Breathe London website.
 The platform is based on the Google Cloud, which enables user-friendly performance when querying these large datasets to provide graphs and visualisations, and ensures the replicability and scalability of the platform to other cities around the world.
 The platform is open-source and is capable of ingesting data automatically from AQMesh pods and also other monitor networks such as the London Air Quality Network and Defra’s Automatic Urban and Rural Network.
 The platform stores Stage 0 data and calibration factors separately, and supports the QA/QC process by allowing the technical team to modify calibrations and redact suspect data.
 Third-party platforms and apps can connect to the platform through standardized APIs.
 The Breathe London platform is developed and maintained by Cambridge Environmental Research Consultants.